 We study how neuronal and network activity in sleeping and awake brain states contributes to plasticity following novel sensory experiences.
 By combining behavioral, biochemical, electrophysiological, and optogenetic techniques, we study the effects of waking experiences and sleep on neural circuits in the rodent brain.

-Here is a recent news story on our lab’s work:
+Here are two recent news stories on our lab’s work: